piecesofreg09/python_notes/README.md

-# python_notes
+# Python Problems
-Useful resources when using Python
+Useful resources when encountered with problems in Python

 1. in `module_related`
     * 01.md: